kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/exertion.md

 ### Climbing
 You use the [@skill Athletics @] Skill when you climb up or down any kind of surface.
 When you climb, your Movement Value is quartered, round down with a minimum of 1.
 For every 4 Degrees of Success you gain on the [@skill Athletics @] Check, your climbing Movement Value increases by 1 up to your original Movement Value.

-Using proper climbing gear gives you a `+4` to the [@skill Athletics @] Check, you also add the Quality Bonus or Penalty of the gear.
+Using proper climbing gear gives you a `+4` to the [@skill Athletics @] Check, you also add the quality bonus or penalty of the gear.

 ### Feats of Strength
 By using your strength efficiently, you can use it to greater effect.
 You can spend 1 Stamina Point to increase your [@stat Strength @] Characteristic based on the result of a [@skill Feats of Strength @] Check.
 Compare your Final Skill Roll to the table below.
-This bonus only applies to [@stat Strength @] Characteristic Checks and Breakage Checks.
+This deed bonus only applies to [@stat Strength @] Characteristic Checks and Breakage Checks.
 This explicitly does not increase your [@stat Strength @] Modifier or Base Damage.

 {% include table-index.html table="skill" index="130" %}

 ### Riding
 If you are mounted during combat, you must have developed your [@skill Riding @] Skill to do so effectively.
 While mounted, you use the lower Final Skill Value of your [@skill Ride @] or [@skill Dodge @] Skill when defending with [@skill Dodge @].
-A Final [@skill Ride @] Value of less than 4 means you suffer a `-2` penalty to [@skill Strike @] and [@skill Block @] Checks.
+A Final [@skill Ride @] Value of less than 4 means you suffer a `-2` deed penalty to [@skill Strike @] and [@skill Block @] Checks.
 With 8 or more Final [@skill Ride @] Value, you gain the [@state Higher Ground @] state over any opponent who is not also mounted.

 Additionally, while mounted you can add the [@stat Strength @] Modifier of your mount when making a [@action Charging Attack @] with a Pole class weapon.
 If you have a Final [@skill Ride @] Value of 8, you can add twice the mounts [@stat Strength @] Modifier.